Domestic furnishing in early modern Scotland: Later state beds

+Drawing chambers and couches

 After the Union of the Crowns in 1603, some aristocrats bought furnishings in London.
 Correspondence shows direct emulation of fashion at the court of Anne of Denmark.
 Anne Livingstone, Countess of Eglinton wrote to Jean Ruthven at Whitehall asking for an estimate for a "resting chair" like one owned by the leading courtier Jean Drummond.
 Ruthven explained that a resting chair or couch made with beech wood was cheapest.
 Eglinton also asked for advice on lace and a piccadill in the latest style.

+In the first decades of the 17th century, withdrawing chambers or drawing rooms first appear.
+Such rooms were locating between bed chambers and more public spaces like galleries These were sometimes furnished with couches.
+At Caerlaverock Castle, a suite of cloth of silver furniture with a couch in a drawing chamber in 1640 can be associated with Elizabeth Beaumont, Countess of Nithsdale, a cousin of the Duke of Buckingham.
+Mary Sutton, Countess of Home, had a number of couches in withdrawing rooms at Moray House in the Canongate and Dunglass Castle.

+Textiles for beds

 Silk and metallic thread were woven in Scotland to make passementerie trimmings and fringes for upholstery and bed curtains.
 Colin Campbell of Glenorchy (died 1640) employed a silk weaver from Antwerp, Nicolas Herman, who had set up his workshop in Perth, to make passementerie for his beds at Balloch.
 An inventory was made of Herman's own furnishings, his stock of trimmings and thread, and tools used by five employees in his Perth workshop.
 An Edinburgh furniture maker, Walter Denniestone, had a "painted bed" in his workshop when he died in 1631.
 Another Edinburgh wright, Jeromie Young, was making two "wainscot beddis, the ane carvit, and the uthir not carvit" in 1645.

 Some women of the upper classes made furnishings.
 In October 1642 when James Stuart, 4th Earl of Moray was expected in Aberdeenshire, Jean Ross, Lady Innes wrote to her mother Margaret, Lady Ross, describing how she was making a bed and dressing "a chalmer or twa" in case he visited her.
 She wrote that the Earl was "veri curious" about interior decoration.
 The curtains of Lady Innes' new bed were to be made of "sad green serge of our aune making", a textile made from wool from her farms.
 Fringes and lace for the bed would have to be bought elsewhere from an urban centre.